nf626/holbertonschool-shell/io_redirections_and_filters/README.md

 Words should be sorted.
 14. It must be in that file - Display lines containing the pattern "root" from the file /etc/passwd.<br>
 15. Count that word - Display the number of lines that contain the pattern "bin" in the file /etc/passwd.<br>
+16. What's next? - Display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd.<br>